tcsvn/pyadlml/docs/user_guide/device_encoder.rst

 The changepoint representation one-hot encodes all devices indicating the device that generated the event.
 A field is assigned a value of one at timepoint :math:`t_i` if the device :math:`d_i` is responsible for producing the current event :math:`e_i`.
-Conversely, if the device did not generate the current event, the fields value is set to zero
+Conversely, if the device did not generate the current event, the devices field is set to zero

 .. math::
     x_i = \begin{bmatrix} t_i & 0 & 1  & ... & 0 \end{bmatrix}^T \text{ where } x_{i, k_{/1}} \in \{0,1\}